LeHavi313/Milestone_2_StreamAnalytics/README.md

 # Milestone 2: Stream Analytics - Real-Time Ride-Hailing Data Processing

+**Group:** [Insert Your Group Name/Number Here] **Repository:** LeHavi313/Milestone_2_StreamAnalytics [1]

+## Project Overview

-This repository contains the code and components developed for Milestone 2 of the Stream Analytics project.
-The project focuses on building real-time data processing pipelines using Apache Spark Streaming and Azure Event Hubs to analyze simulated ride-hailing service data.
+This repository contains the code developed by our group for Milestone 2 of the Stream Analytics course.
+The project implements a real-time data pipeline simulating a ride-hailing service.
+Data is generated, sent to Azure Event Hubs, processed in real-time using Apache Spark Structured Streaming, and insights are visualized on a Streamlit dashboard (Advanced Challenge).
+This README provides the necessary instructions to understand the project structure and execute the components.

-## Project Objectives
+## Core Objectives Achieved

-*   Implement a real-time data ingestion pipeline using Azure Event Hubs as a Kafka-compatible message broker.
+*   Established a real-time data ingestion pipeline using Azure Event Hubs (configured as a Kafka endpoint).
-*   Develop Apache Spark Structured Streaming applications to consume and process data streams from Event Hubs.
+*   Developed a Spark Structured Streaming application (Jupyter Notebook) to consume and process ride-hailing data streams.
-*   Implement specific analytics use cases relevant to ride-hailing services based on the processed stream data.
+*   Implemented analytics use cases relevant to ride-hailing services.
-*   Store the results of the stream processing to create data at rest (e.g., in Azure Blob Storage).
+*   Persisted processed data for potential batch analysis (data at rest).
-*   (Advanced Challenge) Develop a real-time dashboard to visualize insights derived from the streaming data.
+*   (Advanced Challenge) Created a real-time dashboard using Streamlit for visualization.

 ## Technologies Used

 *   Python
-*   Apache Spark (Structured Streaming)
+*   Apache Spark (Structured Streaming via `pyspark`)
 *   Azure Event Hubs (as Kafka endpoint)
-*   Azure Blob Storage (for data at rest)
+*   Azure Storage Blob (Implicitly for data at rest, based on project spec)
-*   Streamlit (for real-time dashboard)
+*   Streamlit
 *   Jupyter Notebooks
+*   FastAvro (for data serialization)

-## Repository Structure and Components [1]
+## Repository Structure [1]

+*   `README.md`: This explanatory file.
-*   `eventhub_producer.py`: Script responsible for sending data (likely simulated ride events) to Azure Event Hubs.
+*   `eventhub_producer.py`: Python script that generates simulated ride-hailing data (using `ride_hailing_generator.py`) and sends it in Avro format to the designated Azure Event Hub topic.
-*   `ride_hailing_generator.py`: Generates simulated ride-hailing data used by the producer.
-(Note: Multiple versions might exist, e.g., `.cpython-3...` are compiled files).
+*   `ride_hailing_generator.py`: Python module responsible for creating realistic simulated ride event data.
+*   `schemas.py`: Contains the Avro schema definition used for the ride-hailing data.
-*   `milestone_2_Stream_Processing...` (file name likely truncated): The core Spark Structured Streaming application that connects to Azure Event Hubs, processes the incoming data stream, performs analytics, and potentially writes results to storage.
+*   `milestone_2_Stream_Processing_with_Kafka_an...ipynb`: The core Jupyter Notebook containing the Spark Structured Streaming logic.
+It connects to Azure Event Hubs, consumes the Avro data stream, performs transformations and analytics, and likely writes results (e.g., to memory, console, or potentially Blob Storage).
-*   `schemas.py`: Contains data schemas used for structuring the streaming data (e.g., for Spark DataFrames).
-(Note: Multiple versions might exist, e.g., `.cpython-3...` are compiled files).
-*   `BlobReading + Analytics spark.ip...` / `BlobReading + Analytics.ipynb`: Jupyter notebooks likely used for reading the processed data stored at rest (e.g., from Blob Storage) and performing further batch analytics or validation.
+*   `city_grid.py`: A utility module, likely used for spatial operations or mapping related to the analytics.
-*   `dashboard_streamlit.py`: The Streamlit application code for the real-time visualization dashboard (Advanced Challenge).
+*   `dashboard_streamlit.py`: The Python script for the Streamlit application, which visualizes the real-time analytics results.
-*   `Streamlit_initiator.ipynb`: A helper notebook, possibly for setting up or launching the Streamlit dashboard environment.
+*   `Streamlit_initiator.ipynb`: A helper notebook potentially used for setting up or initializing components needed for the Streamlit dashboard.
-*   `city_grid.py` / `conmapita.py`: Helper Python modules, potentially for geographical calculations, grid mapping, or visualization support.
-*   `README.md`: This file.

-## Setup and Execution
+## Prerequisites for Execution

-1.  **Azure Event Hubs:**
+1.  **Azure Resources:** Access to the appropriate Azure Event Hub Namespace assigned to your group (e.g., `iesstsabbadbaa-grp-XX-XX`).
+The necessary Event Hub topic(s) should already be created within this namespace.
-    *   Ensure your assigned Azure Event Hub Namespace is accessible.
+2.  **Connection Strings:** The Azure Event Hub Namespace connection string is required.
-    *   Create the required Event Hubs (topics) within your namespace (up to 2 allowed).
-Determine the necessary partition count. *Do not change Namespace settings like TUs.*
-    *   Obtain the Event Hub Namespace connection string.
-2.  **Configure Spark Connection:**
-    *   Update the Spark application (`milestone_2_Stream_Processing...`) with your Azure Event Hub connection details.
-The configuration should resemble:
+3.  **Python Environment:** Python 3.x installed.

+## Execution Instructions

+1.  **Clone the Repository:**
     ```
-        eventhub_connection_str = "YOUR_EVENT_HUB_NAMESPACE_CONNECTION_STRING"
-        event_hub_namespace = "YOUR_EVENT_HUB_NAMESPACE_NAME"

-        kafka_options = {
-            "kafka.bootstrap.servers": f"{event_hub_namespace}.servicebus.windows.net:9093",
-            "subscribe": "your_eventhub_topic_name", # Replace with your topic
-            # Below settings required for Azure Event Hubs:
-            "kafka.sasl.mechanism": "PLAIN",
-            "kafka.security.protocol": "SASL_SSL",
-            "kafka.sasl.jaas.config": f'org.apache.kafka.common.security.plain.PlainLoginModule required username="$ConnectionString" password="{eventhub_connection_str}";',
-            # Optional: starting position
-            # "startingOffsets": "earliest" # or "latest"
-        }
+    git clone <repository_url>
+    cd Milestone_2_StreamAnalytics
     ```
+2.  **Install Dependencies:**
+    Open a terminal or command prompt in the project directory and install the required packages:
+    ```
+    pip install azure azure-eventhub azure-storage-blob fastavro pyspark streamlit
+    ```
+    *(Note: Ensure your environment has Java installed for PySpark compatibility.)*
+3.  **Configure Connections:**
+    *   **Crucially, update the Azure Event Hub connection string and Event Hub topic name(s)** within both:
+        *   `eventhub_producer.py`
+        *   `milestone_2_Stream_Processing_with_Kafka_an...ipynb` (specifically in the Spark session configuration and readStream options).
+    *   Refer to the original project specification document for the correct Spark `kafka.sasl.jaas.config` format using the connection string.
-3.  **Run the Pipeline:**
+4.  **Run the Data Producer:**
-    *   Execute the data producer (`eventhub_producer.py` or `ride_hailing_generator.py` if it includes producing logic) to start sending data to your Event Hub.
+    Execute the producer script to start sending simulated data to Azure Event Hubs:
+    ```
+    python eventhub_producer.py
+    ```
+    Leave this script running in its terminal.
-    *   Submit/Run the Spark Structured Streaming application (`milestone_2_Stream_Processing...`).
+5.  **Run the Spark Streaming Application:**
+    *   Open the `milestone_2_Stream_Processing_with_Kafka_an...ipynb` Jupyter Notebook.
+    *   Execute the cells sequentially.
+This will initialize the Spark session, connect to Event Hubs, and start the streaming query processing.
+Observe the output within the notebook or wherever the stream sink is configured (e.g., console).
-4.  **Visualize (Advanced Challenge):**
+6.  **Run the Streamlit Dashboard (Advanced Challenge):**
+    *   Open a *new* terminal in the project directory.
+    *   (Optional: If `Streamlit_initiator.ipynb` performs necessary setup, run its cells first).
-    *   Run the Streamlit dashboard application: `streamlit run dashboard_streamlit.py`.
+    *   Launch the Streamlit application:
-5.  **Analyze Data at Rest:**
-    *   Use the `BlobReading + Analytics...` notebooks to analyze the output data stored by the Spark job.
+        ```
+        streamlit run dashboard_streamlit.py
+        ```
+    *   Access the dashboard via the URL provided in the terminal output (usually `http://localhost:8501`).

-## Deliverables
+## Project Deliverables

-The primary deliverables for this milestone are submitted via a single `.pptx` document containing:
+The formal submission for this milestone consists of:

-*   **Section 1:** Real-Time Data Processing & Storage Architecture.
+1. A single `.pptx` document detailing:
+    *   Architecture and Technologies (Section 1)
-*   **Section 2:** Analytics & Insights description, use cases, and Spark Streaming implementation details.
+    *   Analytics Use Cases and Spark Implementation (Section 2)
-*   **Section 3:** Team Reflection and Discussion Summary.
+    *   Team Reflection and Discussion Summary (Section 3)

-An in-class presentation and demonstration of the working real-time pipeline and dashboard (if attempting the advanced challenge) are also required.
+2. An in-class presentation and demonstration of the working pipeline and dashboard.

+This repository contains the code supporting these deliverables.